Luracast/Restler/public/examples/_004_error_response/readme.md

  For the list of HTTP Status codes and their meaning take a look at [Wikipedia](http://en.wikipedia.org/wiki/Http_status_codes)

 > This API Server is made using the following php files/folders
+>
 > * index.php      (gateway)
 > * Currency.php      (api)
 > * restler.php      (framework)
+> * JsonFormat.php      (format)

 This API Server exposes the following URIs

     GET currency/format ⇠ Currency::format()

 Try the following links in your browser

 GET [currency/format](index.php/currency/format)
 :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
   "error": {